MilenTecle/random-destination/README.md

 ### Acknowledgements
-- Antonio, my mentor, for guiding med throughout the project with important suggestions to improve the quiz and funcionality.
+- Antonio, my mentor, for guiding med throughout the project with important suggestions to improve the application and logic.
 - To my husband and family, for all the support and patience throughout this project.